outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

           - these all apply a 'structural similarity' (between inputs/outputs and functions, or between 'connect/equal' and 'sequence') or other default/known useful structure like 'requirements' to find/derive/build other useful structures that can be used to find/derive/build/apply or substitute for a particular structure like input/output sequence

+        - workflow fit: this is related to workflows involving useful structures but involves applying useful structures to fulfill find/derive/generate intents of useful structures to find alternative useful structures

       - format problem structures in various default formats determined by various useful structures (like core interaction functions such as 'filter' or interfaces like 'change'), where the useful structures have associated useful structures to design structures of these useful structures that can be used to fulfill problem-solving intents

         - like how by default: